Civil Engineering Plus One

 R. Edward Beighley

-Professor and Associate Chair for Faculty, Civil and Environmental Engineering
+COE Distinguished Professor and Interim Chair, Civil and Environmental Engineering

 Affiliated Faculty, Marine and Environmental Sciences